 Emotional and mental abuse can involve any of the following things:

+Yes, a lack of empathy can leave you feeling isolated, unsupported, and emotionally disconnected from your loved one.
 Healthy relationships thrive on mutual empathy, which serves as the cornerstone of emotional support between you and your loved one.

 Conversely, a lack of empathy can lead to feelings of isolation and emptiness.
 In such situations, it's crucial to reassess the relationship, considering whether to continue together or seek solutions through individual or family therapy.